-Fix High Ping Spikes and Lag in The Finals
+Fix High Ping and Lag Spikes in The Finals

 KitsuneGuide Watch on YouTube ↗